-It’s perfect timing for me to share this oh-so-yummy family-friendly recipe!
-(That’s partly because “Family Springtime Celebrations” is the theme of this month’s Recipe Redux.)
+I’ve got an oh-so-yummy family-friendly recipe for you.
 And no, I didn’t sneak kale or anything weird in here!
 This is just what you think it is … a chocolate lover’s quick bread that has plenty of banana goodness and mouthwatering moistness.
 Enjoy it as a snack or, as the name implies, dessert.
 A healthy-ish dessert, that is!
 You can even grill up a thick slice of the chocolatey bread and top it while warm with a scoop of plant-based ice cream or mashed raspberries—or both!
 Perhaps I’m a bit odd, but my favorite way to eat this is semi-frozen and thinly sliced.
-(That’s how my mom used to serve her classic banana bread for an afterschool treat!)
-Try it any way you like, including as part of a springtime holiday table.
+That’s how my mom used to serve her classic banana bread for an afterschool treat.
+Try it any way you like.
 But, most importantly, try it!

 double chocolate banana dessert bread